Gina-Frankel/environmental_calculator/README.md

 ### 2. Title, Image

 > As a child,
-> I want a title with the material, picture of the material and a picture of a t-shirt
+> I want a title with the material, picture of the material and a picture of a t-shirt made in that material
 > So I know what material and industry I am to learn about

+- [x] Title
+      AC "Cotton"

+- [ ]Picture of cotton
+- [ ]Picture of cotton t-shirt

 ### 3. Questions